Lakhe-codes/CMPG-323-Overview---43326196/README.md

 # CMPG-323-Overview---43326196
-## Project 1
-Project 1 is accessed through the submodule "Project 1".

 ## Project 2
-Project 2 is accessed through the submodule "Project 2".
+Project 2 is accessed through the Repository "Project 2".

 ## Project 3
 Project 3 is accessed through the submodule "Project 3".